 Collecting locally-made souvenirs is easily one of the best parts of any vacation.
 Who doesn’t love searching for a treasure to take home, complete with a special story behind it?
 These are the items that carry sentiment and meaning long after a trip, teaching us about different cultures and transporting us each time we use them.
 At SALT, we hope to capture that feeling of discovery, wonder and pride by supporting local artisans and their traditional craftwork.

-Our beautifully-designed straps are inspired by traditional Wayuu mochila bags, handwoven by artisans in the the La Guajira region of northern Colombia.
-When we decided to launch Salt, we knew we wanted to stay true to the authenticity of the Wayuu craftsmanship, so we formed a fair-trade partnership with artisans that have been passing down this age-old technique for generations.
-Each strap is an authentic Wayuu weave using local renewable resources, and the job enables them to support their families.
+Our beautifully-designed straps are inspired by traditional Wayúu mochila bags, handwoven in the La Guajira region of northern Colombia.
+When we decided to launch SALT, we knew we wanted to stay true to that Wayúu craftsmanship, so we formed a fair-trade partnership with artisans who have been passing down this age-old technique for generations.

 Marla & Kacy